maziac/DeZog/documentation/UnitTests.md

 You provide the initialization routine via the macro UNITTEST_INITIALIZE.
 Directly after the macro write your initialization code.
-Note that you don't need to provide a stack for the unit tests it is setup automatically inside the UNITTEST_INITIALIZE macro.
+Note that you don't need to provide a stack for the unit tests it is setup automatically inside the UNITTEST_INITIALIZE macro and SP is set to it.
+The stack's size is 50 words.
+If you need more you can change it inside the macro.
 Furthermore during execution of all unit test cases the interrupts are disabled.
 If, for some reason, you need interrupts active then you have to enable them ('ei') at the start of each unit test case.

 Your initialization code may look like.